 Inspired by stories of people who took risks on their way to success, he moved to California.
 Once in the Golden State, he slept on the kitchen floor of a one bedroom apartment he shared with five other people.
 He worked as a waiter and looked for a way to get his foot in the door to a career that would enable him to rise above the circumstances he was born into.

-In 2002, Glenn was 25 and had been working as a loan officer for 10 months when he decided it was time to go out on his own.
+In 2002, Glenn had been working as a loan officer for 10 months when he decided it was time to go out on his own.
 He started his own mortgage company, Stearns Lending LLC.
 By 2010, Stearns Lending reached $1 billion a month in funding.
 Perhaps even more impressive, the company had survived the 2007-2008 mortgage lending crisis and came out of that as one of the top lenders in the country.
 Stearns Lending has funded over $30 billion in loans since 2010.
 In 2015, private equity behemoth Blackstone acquired a 70% stake in Stearns for an undisclosed amount.

 Glenn is the father of six children and grandfather of two.
 He and his wife Mindy are active mentors to young people who have faced adversity.
 They are active philanthropists who donate to many causes.
 The couple appeared on The Oprah Winfrey Show in 2003 to discuss their journey and vision.

 For "Undercover Billionaire," Glenn assumed the identity of Glenn Bryant and was sent to Erie, Pennsylvania.
 His background for his alias is that he spent the last 30 years in corporate America, but has always dreamed of starting a business of his own.
 After 90 days, Glenn will reveal his real identity.
 If his new company is even a penny short of $1 million, Stearns will put $1 million of his own money into the business.